odinuv/web/en/apv/course/not-a-student.md

 {: .note}
 Another option is to use embedded database system like [SQLite](https://sqlite.org/).
-PHP has a plugin to work with this type of database (just install it and/or enable it in PHP config file php.ini -- found in PHP's home folder).
+PHP has a plugin to work with this type of database (just install it and/or enable it in PHP config file php.ini -- found in PHP's home directory).
 You can than use PDO interface to communicate with it in your scripts and Adminer supports it too (you just type path to datafile instead of hostname and port).
 This kind of database can be used with pure PHP development server.

 ## Web browser
 Any modern web-browser is suitable.
-I recommend [Mozilla Firefox](https://www.mozilla.org) or [Google Chrome](https://www.google.com/chrome/).
+I recommend [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Google Chrome](https://www.google.com/chrome/).
 Important feature which your browser should have is some kind of developer tools with network console.
 This feature is usually under F12 key.